chandranikumari/FetusGrowthModel/README.md

-This is supporting data and code for Chandrani Kumari, Gautam I Menon, Leelavati Narlikar, Uma Ram, Rahul Siddharthan, “A predictive model of a growing fetus”.
+This is supporting data and code for Chandrani Kumari, Gautam I Menon, Leelavati Narlikar, Uma Ram, Rahul Siddharthan, “A predictive model of a growing fetus”, [medRxiv:10.1101/2022.12.22.22283844](https://www.medrxiv.org/content/10.1101/2022.12.22.22283844v1).
 The following files are included

 ### Data